| |

 Nearly all of the stitches in this collection will be seen in beginner cable patterns.

-Scroll down for the free patterns or you can grab your printer-friendly ad-free PDF Ebook here.
+Scroll down to view the free patterns, or grab your printer-friendly ad-free PDF Ebook here.

 cable patterns